GSA/centers-of-excellence/about/team.md

         bio: >-
           Anil Chaudhry has over 20 years of progressive leadership experience in technology delivery, operations, and program management in the defense, intelligence, and national security sectors.
 At the Artificial Intelligence CoE, Chaudhry advises federal agencies on establishing mature data governance and management practices, developing innovative approaches for leveraging data as a strategic asset, and laying the foundation for advancing data discovery, access, and use through artificial intelligence and machine learning.
 Prior to joining the CoE, Chaudhry served in critical leadership positions within US Customs and Border Protection and as a Presidential Management Fellow (PMF) at the Defense Business Transformation Agency.
 Chaudhry served as an enlisted soldier in the U.S. Army Chemical Corps and as a commissioned officer in the U.S. Army Transportation Corps.
 Chaudhry was one of three DHS employees selected to attend the National War College in 2016 as part of the DHS Senior Succession Management Program.
         linkedin: anil-neil-chaudhry
-      - name: Bryan Lane
-        img: BryanLane19.jpg
-        center: Artificial Intelligence Lead
-        bio: >-
-          Bryan Lane has nearly 20 years of experience leading advanced analytics and technology initiatives.
-As a leader within the Data and Analytics CoE and co-creator of the Artificial Intelligence CoE, Lane advises federal agencies on establishing mature data governance and management practices, developing innovative approaches for leveraging data as a strategic asset, and laying the foundation for transforming government through AI-powered applications.
-Currently, Lane is the GSA CoE Lead with the DoD Joint AI Center and is acting as the Mission Chief for the JAIC's Business Process Transformation initiatives.
-Prior to joining the CoE, Lane was a product manager for a commercial geospatial software company, conducted technology evaluations for intelligence automation and AI systems, and assisted in managing a $750M rapid acquisition portfolio.
-        linkedin: bulletproofbry
       - name: Eric Ewing
         img: EricEwing20.jpg
         center: Artificial Intelligence Lead